coverclock/com-diag-hazer/README.md

 ## geodesic

-The geodesic utility is based on algorithms described in
+The geodesic application is based on algorithms described in

 > Charles F. F. Karney, "Algorithms for geodesics", *Journal for Geodesy*,
 > 2013-01, 87.1, pp. 43..55

-and uses one .c file and one .h file, included in this repository, that was written by Mr. Karney and which can be found at
+and uses one .c file and one .h file, included in this repository, that were written by Mr. Karney.
+They can be found at

 > <https://geographiclib.sourceforge.io>

-and which is licensed under the MIT license.
+and are licensed under the MIT license.

 ## locale